osg-htc/dosar/docs/ASP2022/AnalysisExample.md

 Each data file contains a TTree named `t0`.
 You can plot the contents of all (in this example both) data file TTree's by using the TChain method as follows:

-In Root execute the following commands:
+In root execute the following commands:

 ```
 TChain tc("t0");